AttaM1rza/QRvote/README.md

 Now, hold the printed QR code in front of the camera.
 When it is detected, the name and ID number will be shown on the video stream.
+To terminate the windows press `q`.

 ## Remarks:

 - The system can detect multiple QR codes at the same time.
 - Detection is not optimized for long distances yet.

+# Interchangeable QR-Code Detection

+To extend QRvote with additional QR code detection libraries and algorithms, define a custom class that inherits from the `DetectionStrategy` class and implements its abstract method `detect_votes_from_frame(frame)` using your own QR code detection logic.
+Make sure to register the newly created class in the `detection_strategies` list within `config_detection_strategies.py`.
+Once registered, it will be available and selectable in the menu.